jwilk/python-afl/doc/README.rst

    You can set ``PYTHON_AFL_SIGNAL`` to another signal;
    or set it to ``0`` to disable the exception hook.

+``PYTHON_AFL_PERSISTENT``

+   Persistent mode is enabled only if this variable is set.

+   *py-afl-fuzz* sets this variable automatically, so there should normally no need to set it manually.

 .. vim:ts=3 sts=3 sw=3 et